anhinga/synapses/regularization.md

 https://github.com/anhinga/synapses/blob/master/Baseline_complete.ipynb

-`Baseline_complete` also contains the run of the last triplet of the original experiments with our new instrumentation reproducing a well pronounced negative learning at the last experiment (note that the last experiment in the triplet continues smoothly from the preceeding one, rather than starting at the beginning, hence the look of the curves).
+`Baseline_complete` also contains the run of the last triplet of the original experiments with our new instrumentation reproducing a well pronounced negative learning at the last experiment (note that the last experiment in the triplet continues smoothly from the preceeding one, rather than starting at the beginning, hence the look of the trend curves).

 I replaced